-Hirano struck out one in a perfect ninth inning to record the save against the Padres on Saturday.
+Hirano allowed one hit and struck out two in a scoreless ninth inning to earn the save Thursday against the Braves.

 |Last 7 Games|

 | 22 |

 | 23 |